abdulmalikjalloh/Python-Intro/README.md

 1. Sequence

 - In python programming sequence is instructions perfromed or executed in the order in which they were written.
-Therefore, it is important to write the code in the correct sequence so that the predicted out matches the expected outcome, since the order of execution is from top to bottom.
+Therefore, it is important to write the code in the correct sequence so that the predicted outcome matches the expected outcome, since the order of execution is from top to bottom.

 - Variables and naming conventions
+- A variable is a container that holds a value, the value can be of any data type (more on this later).
 - What is a variable
 - Declare, initialiase, make a refernce call to a variable
 - Need for variable
 - Data types

 2. Selection
 3. Iteration